Lemongrass essential oil

 1. What are the main chemical components of lemongrass leave

-Answer: main chemical composition of lemongrass are citral, geranial (citral-a), neral (citral-b) and myrcene.
+Answer: main chemical compositions of lemongrass are citral, geranial (citral-a), neral (citral-b), and myrcene.
 Citral is the main component of lemongrass.

 2. Is lemongrass edible

 Answer: Yes it is eatable either directly by chewing or we can prepare lemongrass tea by simply boiling the leaves in water.

 3. What are the lemongrass oil health benefits?

 Answer.
 Effective in fever, indigestion, cough, and cold and menstrual cramps.